 President Barack Obama’s commissioning of Elena Kagan as the replacement for the retiring Justice John Paul Stevens is neither unexpected nor is it without precedent.
 Four other solicitors general have occupied seats on the Supreme Court with one serving as Chief Justice.

-The first solicitor general to serve on the Court was President Benjamin Harrison’s second solicitor general, the 32-year old William Howard Taft who served in the position from February 1890 until his confirmation to the Sixth Circuit Court of Appeals on March 17, 1892.
-Thirty-one years would pass before President Warren G. Harding would commission the former president of the United States on June 30, 1921.
-Taft, then 63 years of age, succeeded Chief Justice Edward Douglass White who had died on May 19, 1921 following complications from gallbladder surgery.
+The first solicitor general to serve on the Court was President Benjamin Harrison’s second solicitor general, the 32 year-old William Howard Taft who served in the position from February 1890 until his confirmation to the Sixth Circuit Court of Appeals on March 17, 1892.
+T31 years would pass before President Warren G. Harding would commission the former president of the United States on June 30, 1921.
+Taft, then 63 years of age, succeeded Chief Justice Edward Douglass White, who had died on May 19, 1921 following complications from gallbladder surgery.

 Former President Taft was confirmed the same day his nomination was received in the Senate — a feat few justices have achieved.
 The vote overwhelmingly confirmed his nomination with sixty in favor, four against and 32 abstaining.
 Chief Justice Taft sat on the Court for more than eight years before retiring in February 1930 due to failing health.
 He died a month later, on March 8, 1930, at the age of 72.